 What I love about this giant meatball recipe is that they’re a hearty appetizer or a meal in and of themselves.
 You can share them as a starter or as a single serving for lunch or dinner!

-I wholeheartedly recommend serving this setup with a big, crusty piece of bread and a nice glass of pinot noir, but obviously you do what sounds good!!
-We’re all about comfort these days!
+I wholeheartedly recommend serving this setup with a big, crusty piece of bread and a nice glass of pinot noir.
+You could also serve them with crispy polenta and a good salad!

 What Type of Ground Meat for Meatballs?

 This recipe calls for ground beef, but there are always questions… The most scrumptious and indulgent is obviously something like 80/20, but if that isn’t your cup of tea (it isn’t usually mine), there are other options.

 You can always do a lower fat content.
 Any makeup should work here especially since you’re adding egg and baking them.
 The bed of herbed ricotta helps as well!

 If you aren’t into ground beef, you can certainly do ground pork.
 If you want to do ground turkey or chicken, I’d recommend getting the highest fat content to prevent them from drying out.

 Another option is to combine meats – say turkey and beef.
 If you’re trying to cut back on red meat but want the flavor, this is a great way to go.
 The recipe instructions won’t change a bit!